rmaicle/rmaicle.github.io/about.md

 Accidentally came across GitHub Pages a few days ago and now I'm here.
 I hope it fares better this time.

-Aside from all these digital/electronic/techie stuff, I like poetry (used to write some), music, history, science fiction, good laughs and a cold, big mug of beer.
+Aside from all these digital/electronic/computer stuff, I like poetry (used to write some), music, history, science fiction, good laughs and a cold, big mug of beer.
 But a more is better!
 Just don't expect me to do programming when I wake up.

-Term

-  : Hello world!
-  : This one too!

 <section class="social">
 <p>&nbsp;</p>